keboola/developers-docs/extend/component/implementation/r.md

 {:toc}

 ## Docker
-We recommend using the [Rocker Version-stable](https://github.com/rocker-org/rocker-versioned) [images](https://hub.docker.com/r/rocker/r-ver/).
+We recommend using the [Rocker version-stable](https://github.com/rocker-org/rocker-versioned) [images](https://hub.docker.com/r/rocker/r-ver/).
 The [R base image](https://hub.docker.com/r/rocker/r-base/) does not keep older R versions, so the upgrades are not under your control.
 If you want to use the same environment as in transformations, use [our image](#docker).

-## Working with CSV files
+## Working with CSV Files
 We recommend that you follow the guidelines for the [R transformation](https://help.keboola.com/manipulation/transformations/r/#development-tutorial).
-The standard R functions for CSV files work without problems
+The standard R functions for CSV files work without problems:

 {% highlight R %}
 data <- read.csv(file = "in/tables/source.csv");